geraldcalderonofficial/greenwich-pizza-menu-in-react/README.md

 Greenwich Pizza Menu in React.
 Offers an online menu with various pizza flavors.
 Enjoy Greenwich's best pizza with this updated menu and price guide.

 Working With Components, Props, and JSX.
-Creating and reusing a component, separation of concerns, styling a React app, passing and receiving Props, Rendering Lists, destructuring props, and React fragments.
+Creating and reusing a component, separation of concerns, styling a React app, passing and receiving props, rendering lists, destructuring props, and React fragments.

 [Gerald Works](https://geraldworks-greenwich-pizza.netlify.app/)